TABLE OF CONTENTS

 • While in your Zoom meeting, click “Whiteboards”.

 • You’ll be prompted to choose whether to open an existing Whiteboard or to create a new one.
+If you don't see the Whiteboard option at the bottom of your Zoom screen, you may need to expand other menus or click on "Host Tools".

 The button for opening Zoom Whiteboards in a Zoom meeting.